Help for Adults to Stop Abusing

 When there’s a child who is at immediate risk

 Stop all contact with that child.
 Leave the situation and if you’re that child’s caretaker, find someone else to care for the child.
 If you feel able, tell another adult why you need their help.
-If you’re not able to explain the truth, give a more general reason for the time being; tell them there is more, but you can't explain the full story right now.
+If you’re not able to explain the truth, give a more general reason for the time being; tell them there is more, but you can't explain everything that is going on right now.
 For example, “I need to take some time alone right now, and I realize I’m not telling you the whole story – please understand that this is what I need to do right now.”
 The most important thing to do first is to eliminate the opportunity to harm a child.
 Then, from a safe place, create a more complete plan with the assistance of other adults and professionals.

 Some other suggestions for safety planning:

-- Avoid any substance use or abuse.
+- Avoid any substance use or abuse

-- Do something each day that makes you feel good about yourself.
+- Do something each day that makes you feel good about yourself

-- If needed, find a safe place to stay temporarily while you sort things out.
+- If needed, find a safe place to stay temporarily while you sort things out

-- A good treatment provider will help you figure out how to best set up a personalized safety plan for the long-term, and help you learn how to stick to it.
+- A good treatment provider will help you figure out how to best set up a personalized safety plan for the long-term, and help you learn how to stick to it